gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 | **Apache NiFi** | Visual, low-code; easy to monitor throughput and back-pressure; no Python runtime needed |
 | **Python script** | Lightweight; easy to run anywhere Python is available; useful for scripting or CI pipelines |

-Both approaches produce identical Avro output to the same `energy-monitoring` topic, so you can switch between them or run them side-by-side (using different consumer groups) without any downstream changes.
+Both approaches produce identical Avro output to the same `energy-monitoring` topic, so you can switch between them.

 ## Using Apache NiFi to transform from raw to avro message

-### Why Apache NiFi

 [Apache NiFi](https://nifi.apache.org) is a visual data flow tool designed for routing, transforming, and mediating data between systems.
 It is a natural fit here because flattening a nested JSON record — exactly what we need to do — is the kind of stateless per-message transformation NiFi handles without writing any code.
 NiFi also provides a live monitoring view of throughput and backpressure on every connection, which makes it easy to observe the data flow during the workshop.

-### Open NiFi

 In a browser navigate to <https://dataplatform:18083/nifi>.
 NiFi uses a self-signed certificate, so confirm the browser security warning before proceeding.